NoRedInk/noredink-ui/README.md

 4. Before beginning dev work, we strongly recommend working closely with a UX designer to produce a **clear, comprehensive** component spec.
 Here are some tips for developing a good spec before starting component work:
     - UX designers & stakeholders are responsible for making their best faith effort at following the [Accessibility Guidelines for Product Development](https://paper.dropbox.com/doc/PlcoE22OpOhB6eWCF4rFj?noDesktopRedirect=1) to include accessibility details in their spec and code.
 A11ybats will help fill in any gaps, but your team is responsible for the first pass.
     - In the spec, include details about which properties need to be configurable and which configuration options are necessary for each property.
 For example, if your component allows color configurations, you might want developers to specify any hex code as the color, or you may wish to limit them to a particular subset of [NoRedInk's colors](https://noredink-ui.netlify.app/#/doodad/Colors), etc.
-5. We also recommend creating a feature-specific branch for your component.
+5. If you'd like to have multiple small PRs as you build out the functionality of the component, we recommend branching the small PRs off an omnibus-style component-specific branch instead of branching each small PR off of master.
 6. For your initial PR, please request a PR review from your team as usual, but also add A11ybats as an additional PR reviewer.
-    - A11ybats will review your PR solely for the purposes of ensuring that your new component adheres to our Component Library Foundations.
+    - A11ybats will review your PR solely for the purposes of ensuring that your new component adheres to the [Component Library Foundations](#component-library-foundations).
 We may point out bugs if we happen to find them, but that’s not what we’ll be looking for — **your team is ultimately responsible for testing/coordinating testing of your new component**.
     - For minor iterations on your new component, there’s no need to request A11ybat PR review again.
 We’ll keep an eye on smaller changes as you make them.
 If you aren’t sure if your changes are big enough for another A11ybat PR review, just ask!
 7. Once your component is in a state that’s ready for production, please request an accessibility review from A11ybats by dropping a note in [#ask-accessibilibats](https://noredink.slack.com/archives/C02NVG4M45U).
 Our turnaround time should be relatively quick, but in the meantime…
 8. Start creating a [QA Flightplan](https://paper.dropbox.com/doc/QA-landing-page-FAQ--BNKlATfTHdgnJa48lcR5NrVSAg-wLYVa0lEmkaiJB09CXHRn) as if this were a new feature.
 We recommend requesting that the QA team *at least* tests your new component within [the shared component library app](https://noredink-ui.netlify.app/) as soon as it’s available.
 (You can always request additional QA of your component as implemented in the NoRedInk app later.)
 Simple components may have a simple flightplan, and that’s okay!
 9. Once A11ybats have completed their accessibility review, make updates to your QA Flightplan if needed and submit your QA Flightplan to QA according to [QA’s processes](https://paper.dropbox.com/doc/QA-landing-page-FAQ--BNKlATfTHdgnJa48lcR5NrVSAg-wLYVa0lEmkaiJB09CXHRn).
-10. Refer to the [`noredink-ui` versioning policy](#versioning-policy) to understand when and how to publish your component.
+10. When you're ready to publish your component, please refer to [the noredink-ui versioning policy](#versioning-policy), which includes guidance on permitted API changes per release.
-11. A11ybats keep an eye on all noredink-ui updates and may request modifications to your work if it does not adhere to the Component Library Foundations.
+11. A11ybats keep an eye on all noredink-ui updates and may request modifications to your work if it does not adhere to the [Component Library Foundations](#component-library-foundations).

 # Developing, deploying, & versioning